threefoldfoundation/info_african_regen/src/plan/plan.md

 - You can find direct international flights from Istanbul, Dubai, Doha, Paris, Amsterdam, Frankfurt, Zurich, and Rome (note: not every day for all departure points)
 - We would recommend to arrive at least one day before the conference and leave the day after to enjoy the full experience

+If you would like, we are happy to arrange airport transfer for you at a reasonable price.
+Please contact Romany on WhatsApp (+255772453183) and he will sort it out for you.

 # Visas and Other Information

 - Many countries require a Visa to enter Zanzibar and Tanzania as a whole.